 It’s often thought Customer Communications Management is only for marketing and customer service teams.
 But, great CCM plans recognise all customer-facing employees deliver customer experience.
 That includes those working in roles such as finance, sales or front-line service delivery.

-Here’s some example communications those teams might send at different stages of a customer journey:
+Here’s some example communications teams send at different stages of a customer journey:

 On-boarding – new customers receive welcome communications, new account introductions, membership benefits, reward options, direct debit mandates or account opening notifications.

 Purchasing – regular customers get billing documents: order confirmations, invoices, statements, terms and conditions and renewal and payment notifications.

 Retention – loyal customers sent product introductions, appointment confirmations and reward statements.